Down to London: Critical reception

-On its release as a single, David Giles of Music Week described "Down to London" as "a fine tribute to a 'rusty old town'."
+Upon its release as a single, David Giles of Music Week described "Down to London" as "a fine tribute to a 'rusty old town'."
 He noted how the production "has kept everything nice and simple, even leaving in some very hesitant entries by co-vocalist Joy Askew".
 He also praised Jackson for having "retained his bite and inventiveness where most of his contemporaries have blanded out".
 Andrew Hirst of the Huddersfield Daily Examiner wrote, "The harmonica interludes and spluttering brass almost save this song about the lure of London's bright lights from oblivion.
 Just don't try busking with it, Joe."
+Marcus Hodge of the Cambridge Evening News stated, "There's no mistaking a Joe Jackson record.
+He is the only performer who can make the swing of 1962 sound relevant in 1989.
+Sometimes his records have too much going on.
+This is again very busy, but still catchy."

-In a review of Blaze of Glory, Robin Denselow of The Guardian considered the album to be "inevitably patchy" but picked "Down to London" as one of its "moments".
-He described the song as "Sixties-style" which "echoes Buffalo Springfield's 'For What It's Worth'."
+In a review of Blaze of Glory, Robin Denselow of The Guardian picked "Down to London" as one of its "moments" and described it as "Sixties-style" which "echoes Buffalo Springfield's 'For What It's Worth'."
 David Okamoto, writing for the St. Petersburg Times commented: "...only the snappy 'Down to London' - which borrows its piano line from Marvin Gaye's 'I Heard It Through the Grapevine' - manages to strike a nostalgic chord."
 Kristin Faurest of The Courier-Journal felt "Down to London" was the album's "most irresistible number by far".
-He added: "[It] shuffles and scratches along to the tune of a wailing harmonica and the kind of melody that makes you thump your hand against the steering wheel in time."
-Peter B. King, writing for the Scripps Howard News Service, described the song as a "melodic rocker about the lure of the big city".
+He added, "[It] shuffles and scratches along to the tune of a wailing harmonica and the kind of melody that makes you thump your hand against the steering wheel in time."
 People singled "Down to London" as the "best tune" which "boasts bouncy piano chords and lyrics about making it as a rock star".
 In a retrospective review of the album, Stephen Thomas Erlewine of AllMusic praised "Down to London" as a "brisk, stylish pop song".
 In 2009, Glide Magazine ranked it as Jackson's 4th best song.